What is an Ultrasound Scan?

 When will I find out the results?

-The sonographer will analyze the images and send a preliminary of the scan to the Radiologist who will in turn send a report to the referring doctor.
-The turnaround time for a report in the Galway Clinic is 48 hours.
+The sonographer will analyse the images and send a preliminary of the scan to the Radiologist who will in turn send a report to the referring doctor.

 Are ultrasound scans dangerous?